Find information on how we’re keeping you safe from COVID-19 here

 After treatment for Breast Cancer

-After treatment for Breast Cancer, it is recommended that you have a mammogram once a year to check that your symptoms have not returned.
+After treatment for Breast Cancer, it is recommended that you have regular imaging once a year to check that your symptoms have not returned.
 We can provide these scans and send the results to your consultant as necessary.